-NOTE: Map is the only Hazelcast distributed data structure that merges after a split brain syndrome.
-For the other data structures (e.g. Queue, Topic, IdGenerator, etc. ), one instance of that data structure is chosen after split brain syndrome.
+••• NOTE: Map is the only Hazelcast distributed data structure that merges after a split-brain syndrome.
+For the other data structures, e.g., Queue, Topic, Lock and IdGenerator, one instance from the larger cluster is chosen after split-brain syndrome.